SylvesterFrat/JSONNavigator/README.md

 program allows you to navigate through the different information (statistics include such categories: sleep, sugar, phone, fruit, vegetables, caffeine, strength, moderate intensity exercise, high intensity exercise and steps).
-You may navigate through the information as well as perform multiple functions including, checking if a particular student is healthy, comparing two students statistics, printing a particular students stats, printing the average + maximum + minimum + range of a students statistics, and finally printing a stastical analysis including standard deviation and variance.
+You may navigate through the information as well as perform multiple functions including, checking if a particular student is healthy, comparing two students statistics, printing a particular students stats, printing the average + maximum + minimum + range of a students statistics, and finally printing a statistical analysis including standard deviation and variance.

 Instructions:
 - Follow the prompts in the console to navigate through the JSON data.